lsst-sqre/sqr-032/index.rst

 The LSST Science Pipelines is tested by ci.lsst.codes, a Jenkins CI deployment.
 Developers run the stack-os-matrix job to test the LSST Science Pipelines during their regular development.
-Since stack-os-matrix run the :command:`scons` command, which in turn runs pytest_, in doctests, notebooks, and scripts will be executed in the stack-os-matrix environment.
+Since stack-os-matrix run the :command:`scons` command, which in turn runs pytest_, tests for doctests, notebooks, and scripts will be executed in the stack-os-matrix environment.

 Parallelism is provided "for free" by virtue of the pytest xdist plugin.